 If the load is not evenly distributed or moves sideways, a whiplash effect can occur.

-Dangers for the operators
+Dangers for operators

 The bullwhip effect can pose serious risks to user security and the integrity of the platform itself.
 It is important to understand these risks and take appropriate measures to minimize them.